convox/docs/docs/gen1/running-locally.md

 You can also use local containers as defined via the services in `docker-compose.yml`.
 The environment variables your app should use to communicate between containers will be automatic for linked services as described [here](/gen1/environment#linking).

 You'll want to [scale the remote services to `-1`](/gen1/scaling#scaling-down-unused-services) to avoid creating unnecessary containers and load balancers in production.

-## Local Volumes

-If your `docker-compose.yml` specifies volumes, they will be created on your local machine at `~/.convox/volumes`.

-For more information, see [Persistence for local containers](/deployment/volumes#persistence-for-local-containers).